TheBlackfreak/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds execution permission to the owner, the group owner and the other users, to the file hello
+A script that sets the mode of the file hello the same as olleh’s mode